pnplusplus/OSDMenu/README.md

 27. `cdrom_use_dkwdrv` — enables or disables launching DKWDRV for PS1 discs
 28. `path_LAUNCHER_ELF` — custom path to launcher.elf.
 The path MUST be on the memory card
 29. `path_DKWDRV_ELF` — custom path to DKWDRV.ELF.
 The path MUST be on the memory card
+30. `OSDSYS_Browser_Launcher` — enables/disables patch for launching applications from the Browser

 ## Credits